public abstract class IPAddressSeqRange extends Object implements IPAddressRange

 contains(IPAddressSeqRange other)

-Returns whether this range contains all addresses in the given sequential range
+Returns whether this aggregation of addresses contains all addresses in the given sequential range

 |